Language

 Enter the Second Number

 Type the second binary value into the lower field.
-For shift operations this is the number of positions to shift.
+For a shift operation, this is the number of positions to move, entered as a plain decimal count.

 4